Bowen Yang: Early career

 Yang taught himself Adobe Photoshop and graphic design software and later worked at One Kings Lane, a luxury interior and home design website, from 2013 to 2018 as a graphic designer.
-The company was woman-centered, and was flexible with Yang's time-off needs for comedy.
-He was on the improv team, Dangerbox.
+The company was flexible with Yang's time-off needs for comedy.
 Yang has also performed improv at the Upright Citizens Brigade.
 During this time, Yang designed graphics for his own shows and for his friends' comedy shows.

 The podcast that Yang co-hosts with Matt Rogers, Las Culturistas, is described by Vulture as both "delightfully screwy" and a "two-headed snark routine".
 The podcast premiered in 2016 and as of September 2019, has over 300 episodes.
 Each one opens with an interview with a pop culture guest, then goes to one-minute rounds of "I Don't Think So, Honey!"
 (IDTSH) where the hosts and guests each expound on pet peeves.
 IDTSH has also morphed into its own live show.
 Yang credits the Las Culturistas podcast with Rogers for building his fanbase.
 In 2018 it was nominated for a Shorty Award recognizing the best in social media.

 Yang appeared in shows such as Comedy Central's Broad City, a Vimeo web series The Outs, and the HBO web comedy High Maintenance.
 He was a supporting cast member in the 2019 film Isn't It Romantic.
 Yang performed stand-up on HBO's 2 Dope Queens.
 He played fashion designer Alexander Wang in a sketch series on Comedy Central, Up Next.
 In 2019, Yang received press coverage for his viral Twitter posts consisting of "expertly-timed lip-sync videos of famous movie scenes", in which he "reproduces dialogue from diva scenes" and well-known moments in popular culture.
 Past videos featured a monologue by Miranda Priestly in The Devil Wears Prada, Tyra Banks yelling at contestant Tiffany Richardson on America's Next Top Model, and a viral video of Cardi B talking about the 2019 government shutdown.
 Each garnered thousands of likes and retweets.

-In January 2019, he was named to Forbes magazine's 30 Under 30 Hollywood & Entertainment list.